bacemkarray/transformer-playground/README.md

 ---

-## 7. Insights
+## 8. Insights

 - LoRA delivers the highest task quality with minimal parameter updates.
 - QLoRA preserves nearly identical performance to LoRA’s, despite 4‑bit quantization.
 This comes at the cost of increased training time.
 - Distributed training significantly reduces end‑to‑end training time.
+Since
 - Summarization tasks benefit heavily from adapting attention projections.
 - Minimizing padding by sorting batches by length improves throughput in both training and inference.